-Maximize all the sweaty benefits of hot yoga with these expert tips
+Bikram yoga is hot yoga, but hotter—maximize all the sweaty benefits with these expert tips.

 Bikram is to yoga what Tae-Bo is to kickboxing.
 Like Billy Blanks, Bikram Choudhury took a long-existing practice and modified it to create a uniquely-packaged fitness franchise.
 According to the 66-year-old Indian-born yoga guru, the precise sequence of 26 postures and two breathing exercises must be performed within 90 minutes in a heated (100-degrees-plus) room to allow the body to stretch, detoxify, relieve stress, tone, and heal chronic pain such as arthritis, joint aches, knee injuries, back problems, and more.

 If you decide to try a Bikram yoga class, don't expect your instructor to demonstrate the moves.
 In Bikram, they're trained to talk you through the flow as part of a moving meditation (listening to these directions forces practitioners to stop thinking and be in the moment).
 No matter where you practice in the world, the dialogue between the teacher and the student stays pretty much the same (seriously, they're following a script).